 That’s why we created this free e-book.

-Led by former CBS News Middle East correspondent Lawrence Pintak, founding dean of The Edward R. Murrow College of Communication at Washington State University, and Pulitzer Prize finalist, former Chicago Tribune Middle East correspondent Stephen Franklin, the project brings together a dozen of the nation’s leading experts on Islam — journalists and academics alike — to present an overview of the religion and culture of Islam and the community of American Muslims, in a way that is accessible to busy reporters.
+Edited by Lawrence Pintak, a former CBS News Middle East correspondent and founding dean of The Edward R. Murrow College of Communication at Washington State University, and Stephen Franklin, a former Chicago Tribune Middle East correspondent and Pulitzer Prize finalist, the project brings together a dozen of the nation’s leading experts on Islam — journalists and academics alike — to present an overview of the religion and culture of Islam and the community of American Muslims, in a way that is accessible to busy reporters.

 The companion project, Covering Islam, is a free course offered through the Poynter Institute’s News University.